carloshellin/FlashPunk/_posts/2000-01-01-setting-up-flashdevelop.md

 FlashDevelop should automatically download the Flex SDK (necessary for compiling Flash content) and the ActiveX Debug Flash Player (necessary for debugging applications).
 If it doesn't, please see the extra steps at the bottom of this tutorial.

-<h2 id="hello-world">Step 2: “Hello World" test</h2>
+<h2 id="hello-world">Step 2: "Hello World" test</h2>

-Now we’ll check and see if everything’s running properly by making a very simple program.
-All this program will do is run a blank Flash game and output the text “Hello World!” to the debugger-log so we know the debug player is working correctly.
+Now we'll check and see if everything's running properly by making a very simple program.
+All this program will do is run a blank Flash game and output the text "Hello World! to the debugger-log so we know the debug player is working correctly.
 Start a new project by going to:

 ***Project -> New Project***

 A window will appear.
-Choose AS3 Project from the list of installed templates, and name your project “Hello World”.
+Choose AS3 Project from the list of installed templates, and name your project "Hello World".
 Choose the Location you want the project to be created (there is a checkbox at the bottom; if you want a folder to be created for the project, check this).
 You can leave the Package field blank.

 > <img src="/uploads/default/7/73ec6e07490fa252.png" width="690" height="473">
 >
 > *Set up your new project like this, but choose your own Location on your hard drive.*

-When you’re all set, click OK and your project will be created.
+When you're all set, click OK and your project will be created.
 You will now see a Project dialogue to the right, with three different folders in it.
 Expand the src (source) folder, and open up the following file inside:

 ***Main.as***

 This will open up in a new tab in FlashDevelop.
 Main.as is an ActionScript file for the Main class.
-Main is the first object to be created when your game runs, so it’s where everything starts.
-It is the only class we are going to use in our Hello World program, so let’s have a look at its code:
+Main is the first object to be created when your game runs, so it's where everything starts.
+It is the only class we are going to use in our Hello World program, so let's have a look at its code:

 {% highlight actionscript %}
 package